-Eastover actively supports and practices Positive Behavior Support, which is a process for creating safer and more productive learning environments through the teaching of guidelines for success and behavioral expectations, support and focus on positive behaviors, and consistent and researched-based effective interventions for behavioral errors and discipline issues and bullying.
+Eastover actively supports and practices Positive Behavioral Interventions and Supports, which is a process for creating safer and more productive learning environments through the teaching of guidelines for success and behavioral expectations, support and focus on positive behaviors, and consistent and researched-based effective interventions for behavioral errors and discipline issues and bullying.
 Data is kept to look at areas of success, and areas of continued skill-building and needed intervention.

 As part of the process, Eastover has adopted a unified set of school rules and behavioral expectations.
 You will see these rules posted throughout the school, and your child will be learning them during his or her first days at school.
 Our unified classroom rules, found in every classroom and non-classroom setting throughout the school follow the acronym "S.O.A.R." and are as follows: